KingRyuK69/KingRyuK69/README.md

 - 📫 How to reach me **sohom179@gmail.com**

-- ⚡ Fun fact is **I think more than half of Shakespeare's characters die in the same way**
+- ⚡**I think more than half of Shakespeare's characters die in the same way**

 <h3 align="left">Connect with me:</h3>
 <p align="left">